Previous dayMarch 25, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-A magnitude 4.3 earthquake was recorded 198 km ESE of Kimbe, Papua New Guinea on March 25, 2026 at 23:58 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
+At 23:58 UTC on March 25, 2026, a magnitude 4.3 tremor occurred 198 km ESE of Kimbe, Papua New Guinea.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
 The epicenter is at -6.225°, 151.796°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25